Toyota 92C-V: 1994

 With the demise of Group C, Toyota further updated the cars and ran them as the Toyota 94C-V under the new LMP1 class for 1994.
 The two cars were entered with the numbers #1 and #4.
 Roland Ratzenberger, Mauro Martini, and Jeff Krosnoff were intended to be the drivers for the #1 car.
-However, he had suffered a fatal accident during the 1994 San Marino Grand Prix weekend.
+However, Roland had suffered a fatal accident during the 1994 San Marino Grand Prix weekend.
 Eddie Irvine substituted for Ratzenberger, but Ratzenberger's name was left on the car as a tribute.
 The Nisso-94C-V with starting number 4 was driven by Steven Andskär, George Fouché, and Bob Wollek, who made another attempt at overall victory.

 In training, it became clear that Toyota had underestimated the opposition.
-The test day on May 8 was skipped [1] and the well-prepared Courage C32 were equal in qualifying training.
-Nevertheless, the SARD-94C-V led the race for a long time and was in the lead with a lap lead 90 minutes before the end of the race when transmission problems forced the car into the pits.
+The test day on May 8 was skipped and the well-prepared Courage C32 were equal in qualifying training.
+Nevertheless, the SARD-94C-V led the race for a long time and was in the lead by a lap with 90 minutes remaining in the race when transmission problems forced the car into the pits.
 This began a long series of late Toyota failures, which many experts have already called a curse.
-This failure series only ended in 2018 and Toyota clinched its first overall victory.
+This failure series only ended in 2018, when Toyota clinched its first overall victory.
 In 1994 the transmission problems prevented the overall victory.
-Eddie Irvine was able to catch up to be within one lap of the eventual winning Dauer Porsche 962.
+Eddie Irvine was able to close the gap after the problem was fixed, but finished one lap behind the eventual winning Dauer 962 Le Mans.
 The second Toyota was classified in fourth place.

 Mauro Martini's qualifying lap put the #1 car in 4th (3rd in the LMP1 class) on the starting grid, while George Fouché qualified the #4 car into 8th (5th in the LMP1 class).
 Both cars finished, and for the third consecutive year, achieved a 1-2 finish in their class.
 The #1 car finished 2nd overall, 1 lap behind the winner.
 The #4 car finished 4th overall, 16 laps behind the winner.

 The 94C-V also participated in the 1994 1000 km of Suzuka, being driven by Mauro Martini and Jeff Krosnoff.
 It retired from the race due to damage caused by an accident.